Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Introduction

-To establish Theorem \ref{thm:deg7}, we follow a $p$-adic minimization approach due to Birch and Lewis \cite{BirchLewis1959} and later refined by Laxton and Lewis \cite{LaxtonLewis1965} to give effective bounds on $q$ for which Artin's conjecture holds in degrees $d = 5, 7, 11$.
+To establish Theorem \ref{thm:deg711}, we follow a $p$-adic minimization approach due to Birch and Lewis \cite{BirchLewis1959} and later refined by Laxton and Lewis \cite{LaxtonLewis1965} to give effective bounds on $q$ for which Artin's conjecture holds in degrees $d = 5, 7, 11$.
 They proposed to reduce to the case of so-called \textit{reduced} forms $F$, then use an effective version of the Lang--Weil bound for the number of $\F_q$-points on a variety to produce a nonsingular zero of $\overline{F}$, the image of $F$ under the residue map, when $q$ is sufficiently large.
 This then lifts to a $K$-zero of $F$ by Hensel's lemma.
+We recall the definition of reduced forms and basic facts about them in \S \ref{sec:reduced_forms}.

 Refinements of this general strategy have shown that $K$ is $C_2(5)$ whenever \qbound{5} due to \cite{LeepYeomans1996_quintic_forms, HeathBrown2010_p-adic_zeros, Dumke2017} and to forthcoming work of the authors, and that $K$ is $C_2(7)$ (resp.\ $C_2(11)$) whenever \qbound{883} (resp.\ \qbound{8053}) due to \cite{Knapp2001, Wooley2008_7ic_11ic}.
-This strategy breaks down for prime degrees $d > 11$, since $d$ can be written as the sum of composite numbers, which allows for the hypersurface given by $\overline{F}=0$ to have only totally nonreduced nonlinear components.
+This strategy breaks down for prime degrees $d > 11$, since such $d$ can be written as the sum of composite numbers, which allows for the hypersurface given by $\overline{F}=0$ to have only totally nonreduced nonlinear components.

 In degree 5, Leep and Yeomans \cite{LeepYeomans1996_quintic_forms} refined the $p$-adic minimization techniques of Birch and Lewis by exploiting the structure of \textit{singular} plane quintic curves.
 They argue that if $\overline{F}$ has no nonsingular zeros (which would then be liftable to $K$ by Hensel's lemma), then there exists a plane on which $\overline{F}$ restricts to a quintic curve with at least 3 singularities.
 The presence of these singularities reduces the $q$ threshold for which explicit point counting methods guarantee a liftable point.